 I happens every day… assumptions flying all over the place!
 When it comes to your e-mail activities, you can not, should not, must not assume.
 Assuming in most cases will cause more harm than good.

-You “think” you know what the other side is thinking or meant.
+You may that “think” you know what the other side is thinking or meant.
 But do you really?
-Many times assumptions are based on our emotions and not the words typed.
+Many times assumptions are based on our emotions and your relationship with the Sender and not the words typed.

 Do you make the following assumptions?